 Both of these conditions can’t be thoroughly diagnosed for there hasn’t been any machinery or technological method that can help determine if a person has either Parkinson’s or essential tremor.
 At this point, the best doctors can do is to diagnose patients by researching their medical history and conducting a physical examination.

 Remedies and Solutions That Can Treat Parkinson’s and Essential Tremor:

 There’s no known cure for both of these conditions but there are ways to help ease the pain and lessen the effect of symptoms.

 - It can be treated with proper medication that can help, whether the person has Parkinson’s or essential tremor disorder.

 - Seeing a specialized therapist might help with essential tremor but not likely with Parkinson’s.

 - Finally, there is a highly effective assistive device designed to stabilize tremors for individuals living with essential tremor or Parkinson's.
-The Steadi-One designed by us at Steadiwear, has a smart fluid that stiffens & works together with a counter-weight that moves in the opposite direction of your tremor.
+The Steadi-Two designed by us at Steadiwear, has a smart fluid that stiffens & works together with a counter-weight that moves in the opposite direction of your tremor.
 This remarkable glove will allow people suffering from uncontrollable hand shaking to be able to move their hands freely and keep them stabilized.
 It’s truly a magnificent solution for tremor symptoms that occur to a person’s hands.